Lauter tun, mash filter and continuous mash filtration system from one source

 - See more about LOTUS by ZIEMANN lauter tun

-- See more about BUTTERFLY by ZIEMANN membrane mash filter and TCM by ZIEMANN thin-layer mash filter
+- See more about BUTTERFLY by ZIEMANN membrane mash filter and DRAGONFLY by ZIEMANN chamber mash filter

 - See more about the continuous mash filtration system NESSIE